theamanullahdev/portfolio/README.md

 # 🚀 Amanullah Developer – Portfolio

-A modern, interactive portfolio website built with **Next.js 13+, TailwindCSS, and Framer Motion**.
+A modern and interactive portfolio built with **Next.js 15, React 19, TailwindCSS 3, Framer Motion 12, and FontAwesome 6**.
-This project showcases my work, skills, and journey as a developer, with smooth animations, scroll-snap sections, and custom effects.
+This site highlights my projects, skills, and journey as a developer with smooth animations and responsive design.

 ---